ericandre615/react-compose-hooks/README.md

 that you can use this package withing a TypeScript project without any additional dependencies for `@types`.

+### Install
+`npm install compose-hooks-react`
+Yes, the name is different from the repo because the name was taken on NPM.

 ### Basic Usage
 The `compose` function takes in an arbitrary amount of React `hooks` or you could just use any `functions` you want.
 It calls them from left-to-right/top-to-bottom.